djeada/Statistics-Notes/notes/probability_distributions/central_limit_theorem.md

    - **Problem**: Estimate the probability if the plant heights' distribution is not known to be normal.
    - **Estimated Solution Using CLT**: The CLT assures that with large sample sizes (typically $n \geq 30$), the sampling distribution of the sample mean approximates normality.
 The method remains applicable, assuming a sufficiently large sample size.
    - **Calculated Solution**: Not applicable in this case as the population distribution is unknown.
 The estimation relies solely on the CLT.

-### Limitations

-- The CLT does not apply to small samples.
-- The approximation to a normal distribution might not be good if the original population is extremely non-normal.